fare/asdf/doc/best_practices.md

 You SHOULD NOT write `cl:in-package` or precede your `defpackage` with an `(in-package :cl-user)` (which is stupid, because to be pedantic you'd have to `(cl:in-package :cl-user)`, at which point you may as well `(cl:defpackage ...)` and `(cl:in-package ...)`).
-If it's a regular `cl-source-file`, it can assume the language is CL indeed.
+If it's a regular `cl-source-file`, it can assume the language is CL indeed, and that the readtable something reasonable, etc.

 #### Using symbols from ASDF and UIOP